When PKR 2.4M in SEO Spend Stops Producing Leads for Pakistani SMEs

 By Sara Khan | June 2026

-Across 40+ accounts in Lahore, Karachi, and Islamabad over the past six months, one pattern keeps appearing: Pakistani SMEs spending PKR 200,000 monthly on SEO retainers while Google AI Mode absorbs 25% or more of their organic click traffic.
-The SEO reports show stable rankings.
+Across recent WeProms audits in Lahore, Karachi, and Islamabad, one pattern keeps appearing: some Pakistani SMEs spend around PKR 200,000 monthly on SEO retainers while impressions stay visible but qualified leads and organic clicks weaken on AI-affected queries.
+The SEO reports may show stable rankings.
 The business pipeline shows fewer leads.
-The budget continues to flow in the same direction it always has — toward a channel that is structurally declining in its ability to generate clicks.
+The budget continues to flow in the same direction it always has — even when the account needs a sharper review of traffic quality, tracking, and commercial intent.

 The underlying mechanic is straightforward.
 AI Overview coverage across Google queries doubled from 13.14% in January 2025 to 25.11% by March 2025, according to Semrush data cited in AEO Vision’s 2026 GEO statistics report.
 As coverage expands, more queries trigger AI-generated answers above organic results.
 Users read the AI answer and do not click.
 The business ranking behind the AI block loses traffic it previously earned.